xtr4nge/FruityDC/README.md

 <img src="https://i.imgur.com/0Km6j9U.png?1" width="720">

+## Dynamic Callbacks: Emails

-The following is an example of how Dynamic Callbacks can be used during post-exploitation phase abusing emails as a trigger.
+The following is an example of how Dynamic Callbacks can be used during post-exploitation phase, abusing emails as a trigger.

 <img src="https://i.imgur.com/8ORnsqd.png" width="720">